640 South State StreetDover, Delaware 19901

 Some people who aren't in a high-risk group choose to be tested just to be sure they don't have HIV.

-Your doctor may also order tests for other STDs.
-If the results of the rapid HIV test are positive, your doctor will order another test to confirm the findings.
+Your healthcare provider may also order tests for other STDs.
+If the results of the rapid HIV test are positive, your provider will order another test to confirm the findings.

 Rapid tests for HIV change color if they detect antibodies that your immune system has created against HIV infection.